maksxp/LohikaTest/README.md

 # LohikaTest
- java program which counts unique words in the file
+ java program which counts and sorts unique words in the file